Auditory Integration Training, AIT, Berard AIT

 With difficult to test Participants, such as young children or Participants with autism, or with severe attention deficits, one may have to resort to creative ways to keep their attention, and to find a response style that works for them.
 Placing a chip into a container is an acceptable response.
 Any unusual difficulty in response should be noted too, because it may reflect on the person's auditory processing.

-• If the child cannot understand the procedure or is very anxious and stressed, discontinue testing.
+• If the child or adult cannot understand the procedure or is very anxious and stressed, discontinue testing.

 • Behavioral observations are not used for the Berard protocol.